 For many, the holidays can make managing loneliness, anxiety, depression, and other mental health conditions even more challenging than they already are.
 Neuro Wellness Spa has compiled a list of healthy coping strategies that can help you manage holiday stress, holiday depression, and holiday feeling lonely during the holiday season.

-The holiday season is supposed to be a fun, joyous, and happy time of year where we gather with family and friends.
-However, many people struggle with anxiety and depression during the holidays for various reasons.
+The holiday season is supposed to be fun, joyous, and happy, right?
+It’s the time of year when we gather with family and friends.
+But what if we can’t gather with family and friends?
+And, what if we don’t feel fun, joyous, or happy?